httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 ## The HTTP-TLS Header Field

-A alternative service can make this commitment by sending a `HTTP-TLS` header field:
+A alternative service can make this commitment by sending a `HTTP-TLS` header field, described here using the '#' ABNF extension defined in Section 7 of {{RFC7230}}:

     HTTP-TLS     = 1#parameter